ScorpioDoctor/sklearn-cn/scikit-learn-0.20.2/doc/auto_examples/manifold/plot_t_sne_perplexity.rst

  .. code-block:: none

-    circles, perplexity=5 in 1.3 sec
+    circles, perplexity=5 in 1.1 sec
-    circles, perplexity=30 in 1.5 sec
+    circles, perplexity=30 in 1.3 sec
-    circles, perplexity=50 in 1.5 sec
+    circles, perplexity=50 in 1.3 sec
-    circles, perplexity=100 in 1.8 sec
+    circles, perplexity=100 in 1.6 sec
-    S-curve, perplexity=5 in 1.4 sec
+    S-curve, perplexity=5 in 1.1 sec
-    S-curve, perplexity=30 in 1.7 sec
+    S-curve, perplexity=30 in 1.4 sec
-    S-curve, perplexity=50 in 2 sec
+    S-curve, perplexity=50 in 1.7 sec
-    S-curve, perplexity=100 in 2.9 sec
+    S-curve, perplexity=100 in 2.3 sec
-    uniform grid, perplexity=5 in 1.3 sec
+    uniform grid, perplexity=5 in 1.1 sec
-    uniform grid, perplexity=30 in 1.7 sec
+    uniform grid, perplexity=30 in 1.4 sec
-    uniform grid, perplexity=50 in 1.6 sec
+    uniform grid, perplexity=50 in 1.4 sec
-    uniform grid, perplexity=100 in 2.4 sec
+    uniform grid, perplexity=100 in 2.1 sec